apollo

 Bupropion contains Bupropion, primarily used in treating depression.
 In addition to this, it is also used by people who are addicted to smoking.
 It works by increasing serotonin levels.
 Serotonin is a chemical messenger in the brain responsible for improving mood and physical symptoms of depression.
 Hence, it helps to improve mood.

-Certain side-effects of Bupropion can be dealt with simple tips such as if you experience dry mouth, you can chew sugar-free gum or take sugar-free sweets.
+Certain side effects of Bupropion can be dealt with simple tips, such as if you experience dry mouth, you can chew sugar-free gum or take sugar-free sweets.
 If you are sweating a lot while taking Bupropion, wear loose clothing and use a strong antiperspirant.
 If you cannot sleep after taking Bupropion, prefer to take it in the morning to avoid sleep disturbances.
 If you feel sleepy after taking Bupropion, avoid taking it in the evening and limit your alcohol intake.
 If you feel tired or weak after taking Bupropion, sit or lie down until you feel better.
 If you feel that the side effects are worsening, please consult your doctor.

-Taking Bupropion in more than the recommended dose can cause unpleasant side effects such as dizziness, tremor, agitation, convulsion, coma, nausea, vomiting, changes in heart rhythm, decreased blood pressure and change in body fluid/salt balance.
+Taking Bupropion in more than the recommended dose can cause unpleasant side effects such as dizziness, tremor, agitation, convulsion, coma, nausea, vomiting, changes in heart rhythm, decreased blood pressure and changes in body fluid/salt balance.

 No, Bupropion does not help with anxiety and sleeplessness.
 It is used to treat depression.